kellyav/qliksense_tutorial/calc_perc.md

 ex: (browser page views percentage from the total of pageviews collected)
 ```
 SELECT
-  (select SUM(pageviews) as total from pageviews),
+  SUM(pageviews) as total,
-    pageviews / total.total
+    pageviews / total as perc
 ```